ShawnHymel/research-servo-force-rig/README.md

 Run *software/python/test_suite.py* on the connected computer to control the servo and log the sensor readings.

-## Machine Learning - Model Training
+## Set Up Machine Learning Docker Image

 Make sure you have the latest [Nvidia drivers](https://www.nvidia.com/en-us/drivers/) installed.